jpatel531/CV/README.md

 * APIs such as Twilio, Stripe, Google Maps, TFL, Spritz and Sendgrid.
 * Bootstrap and CSS3.
 * Version control with Git and Github.
-* Deployment to Heroku in both Ruby and Node.
+* Deployment to Heroku in both Ruby and NodeJS.

 ## Education